 Choosing a Mouthwash That’s Right For You

-Many people use mouthwash solely for freshening their breath.
+Many people use mouthwash solely for freshening up their breath.
 Cosmetic mouthwashes that are only for freshening breath don’t necessarily kill odor-causing bacteria in your mouth.
 Because this type of mouthwash only temporarily freshens your breath and doesn’t always kill oral bacteria, it doesn’t provide long-term benefits.
-If you’re just looking for fresher breath, you can use as a supplement to your oral care routine.
+If you’re just looking for fresher breath, you can use cosmetic mouthwash as a supplement to your oral care routine and professional teeth cleanings.

-If you have children at home, it’s a good idea to go with an alcohol-free mouthwash.
+When there are smaller children in the home, it’s a good idea to go with an alcohol-free mouthwash.
 Mouthwash containing alcohol can be harmful if swallowed in large amounts, especially for children.
 Even if you already buy special mouthwash for your kids, you should still consider choosing anjust in case they go digging through your things.

 Get Professional Advice

-If you’re still not sure what kind of mouthwash to choose, you should talk to your (614) 878-9562 today to talk to our dentist in Columbus, OH, as well as our team of dental hygienists.
-Our office is the best source for mouthwash recommendations since they know all about your oral health and history.
+If you’re still not sure what kind of mouthwash to choose, feel free to talk to our dentist in Columbus, OH, as well as our team of dental hygienists.
+Our office is the best source for mouthwash recommendations since we know all about your oral health and history.
 Call Gibson Dental today at (614) 878-9562 today to request an appointment and speak about mouthwash options during a cleaning.